modrpc-org/modrpc-org.github.io/src/motivating-example.md

 # Motivating example - task manager

 Imagine you have an app (or several) that manages many different kinds of long-running tasks.
 And you're a stickler for avoiding unnecessary communications, so you want the client to keep track of all pending tasks and only receive status updates, never poll.
-So you write a re-usable `TaskManager` interface to encapsulate the common logic of spawning, tracking, and optionally canceling tasks.
+So you write a reusable `TaskManager` interface to encapsulate the common logic of spawning, tracking, and optionally canceling tasks.

 ```
 interface TaskManager<SpawnPayload, State, Error> @(Client, Server) {